Parallel computing#

 see

-- use_matvec:
+pmatmat()- use_matvec:

 see

-- procs_created_once: (bool)
+pmatmat()- procs_created_once: (bool)

 If

-- lazylinop.wip.parallel.pmatmat_mpi(L, use_matvec=False, scatter_A=False)
+- lazylinop.wip.parallel.pmatmat_mpi(L, use_matvec=False, scatter_A=False)#

-MPILop operator
+MPILop operator#

-- class lazylinop.wip.parallel.MPILop(*args, **kwargs)
+- class lazylinop.wip.parallel.MPILop(*args, **kwargs)#

 Implements a

-).This operator basically distributes slices of the underlying matrix to MPI processes that compute their part of the multiplication, then the multiplication result slices are aggregated by the rank-0 MPI process.
+LazyLinOpbased on MPI to compute the multiplication (matmatandrmatmat).This operator basically distributes slices of the underlying matrix to MPI processes that compute their part of the multiplication, then the multiplication result slices are aggregated by the rank-0 MPI process.

 Note